tutors-sdk/tutors-workshop-2022/unit-1-creating/talk-3/editing.md

 ---
 Editing a Course

-Editing and repiublishing a course
+Editing and republishing a course